chrisstvan98/LogiTools-Releases/README.md

-# ⚡ LogiTool v0.1.5 Release
+# ⚡ LogiTools v0.1.5 Release

-**A Black Ops 3 Modding Suite** - Comprehensive tools for Call of Duty: Black Ops 3 modding
+**A Black Ops 3 Modding Suite**
+Create custom assets for your maps and mods using this "all-in-one" comprehensive modding tool suite.
+Tools include creating custom shields, perks, mystery boxes, and more.

 ---

-### Installation Instructions
+### How to Install

 1. Download `LogiTool Setup [version].exe` from the [releases page](https://github.com/chrisstvan98/LogiTools-Releases)
 2. Run the installer and follow the setup wizard